 It is worth noting that these therapies are not banned, they are still available – just not with health fund rebates.
 The individual financial effect of this is dependant on the level of cover held, with the amount having been rebated varying dramatically between different covers and health funds.

 Whilst this may lead to a higher cost per treatment – please remember that the longer view is of preventative healthcare.
 These therapies help address the root causes of imbalance to your health and thus lowered long term costs of healthcare.

 With the ever-increasing costs of private health insurance and a dwindling list of supported therapies, many are now reconsidering the cost-benefit equation of having private health insurance.
 This is a pertinent time to re-evaluate your personal cover to ensure you are getting the best investment for your health.

-As an example of health funds that will offer coverage for acupuncture, the above chart lists fund the offer on the spot rebates through Healthpoint claiming system – such as that used at Dantian Health.
+As an example of health funds that will offer coverage for acupuncture, the chart below lists funds that offer on the spot rebates through Hicaps claiming system – such as that used at Dantian Health.

 Thanks for reading this far.
 Have I missed your question?
 Was something unclear?
 Let me know in the comments below, I read and respond to everyone!